 Get to know the zonal value of a property in the Philippines in 5 steps

-Knowing the zonal value in the Philippines can be a difficult task if foreigners are unfamiliar with the process.
+Knowing the zonal value in the Philippines can be difficult if foreigners are unfamiliar with the process.
 However, with correct knowledge and guidance, it can be simplified.
 In this guide, we will walk through the process of determining the zonal value of a property in the Philippines.

 - Step 1: The first step in determining the zonal value in the Philippines is to have a clear understanding of the meaning of zonal value.
 The Bureau of Internal Revenue (BIR) defines zonal value as the average price of properties within specified zones.